QuadSpinner/Gaea-Docs/Documentation/Reference/Node Reference/Adjustment--Transform.md

-Placer allows you to move, rotate, and scale any terrain.
+Transform allows you to move, rotate, and scale any terrain.

 | Setting       | Values      | Description                           |
 | :------------ | :---------- | :------------------------------------ |